sonic-net/SONiC/doc/transceiver-monitor-hld.md

 ## 3. Open Questions ##

-1. performance concern on fetch all sensor information, need test; may need to use SX_TRAP_ID_PMPE event in the future to trigger the transceiver information update instead of using polling, but how about the DOM sensor?
+1. DOM sensor polling period need to be finialized after collecting enough data on various platform and later on test based on the new eerpom reading API.